TarziaResearchGroup/TarziaResearchGroup.github.io/_pages/research.md

 ### Preparing building blocks for structure generation

-[bbprepared](https://github.com/andrewtarzia/bbprepared) contains algorithms and tests for preparing building blocks for <i>stk</i> usage.
+[_bbprepared_](https://github.com/andrewtarzia/bbprepared) contains algorithms and tests for preparing building blocks for _stk_ usage.
 [Here](https://youtu.be/dbQwhlpf5Jc) is a video on its usage.
 The [documentation](https://bbprepared.readthedocs.io/en/latest/) contains useful recipes and examples, such as finding the lowest energy conformer:

 ```python
 import stk